tnzmnjm/fashion-item-recommender-system/README.md

 # Fashion Item Recommender System Using Neural Networks and K-Nearest Neighbors

+**Please note the code in this repo is a work in progress.
+It may not work without some changes that have not been documented fully.**

 # Summary
 This repository contains a fashion item recommender system, that suggests similar fashion items based on the user's choice of either a random product or a taken photo.